 Fatty acids metabolize ketones in the liver for energy.
-Ketones are also created in the absence of glucose in the body.
+The absence of glucose in the body creates ketones.
 This process was developed as an adaptation for the human body when food wasn’t available.

-However, this isn’t the only ways that ketones can be produced.
-Ketones are developed when you limit your diet to less than 80 grams of carbohydrates daily and no more than 1.2 grams of protein per kilogram of your body mass.
+However, this isn’t the only way to produce ketones.
+They also develop when you limit your diet to less than 80 grams of carbohydrates daily and no more than 1.2 grams of protein per kilogram of your body mass.

 By doing this, the body adapts to the ketone metabolism and a hormone in the liver, known as FGF21, becomes more efficient.